mingyang91/mingyang91.github.io/source/_posts/Implement-the-file–tree-in-PostgreSQL-using-ltree.md

   - System design
   - PostgreSQL
 ---
-# Implement the file tree in PostgreSQL using ltree

 # Background

 A file tree is a hierarchical structure used to organize files and directories on a computer.
 It allows users to easily navigate and access their files and folders, and is commonly used in operating systems and file management software.